mpbagot/FlashFire-RPG/README.md

     be played on pre-existing singleplayer worlds or on freshly generated worlds.
 Server games cannot be saved.

-	- All the features of Singleplayer!
+	- All the features of Singleplayer! (except saving!)
 	- PVP matches
 	- Co-op battling and chat
 	- Inter-player trade